Theobragstad/listable/README.md

 #### listable

 <img src="resources/img/brain.png" width="50px"/>
-listable is a full-featured list/note/to-do web app that allows you to save and keep track of everything you want to remember, all with a productivity-focused UI that is clean, appealing, intuitive, and fast
+listable is a full-featured list/note/to-do web app that allows you to save and keep track of everything you want to remember, all with a productivity-focused UI that is clean, appealing, intuitive, and fast.
 <br><br>

 Primary features include: